Torquay railway station: Accidents and incidents

 In common with most railways at the time, the early days saw many small accidents and incidents at Torquay.
 Two significant collisions occurred when trains descending the gradient from Torre ran onto the wrong line.
 On 15 April 1868 a goods train ran away and collided with an empty passenger train that was standing on the middle siding between the two platform tracks, knocking the train back more than 100 yd.
 The driver and fireman on the passenger train jumped off their locomotive when they saw the goods train coming towards them, but the driver fell under the train and was killed.

 A similar problem happened on 16 August 1875 when a goods train failed to stop outside the station and ran into the main platform, which was occupied by a passenger train from Kingswear to Newton at the time.
 The driver was checking over his locomotive when he saw the train coming towards him, so he jumped back onto the footplate but immediately ran off onto the platform.
 His fireman had taken the brakes off and put the locomotive in gear to reverse it out of the way and, when he saw the driver come back onto the footplate, jumped off without realising that the driver did not stay on the footplate.
 The goods train now collided with the driverless passenger train, which was now slowly moving back the way it had come.
 It ran backwards up the gradient through Livermead Tunnel, gathered speed as dropped down through Paignton station, passing over the two level crossings and a third one at Tanners Lane, and then chugged up the gradient towards Churston.
 The guard had been left behind at Torquay, but two railway workers were on board and made their way along the footboards on the outside of the carriages, Robert Harley applying the brakes on each of the carriages while Edward Purcell made his way onto the locomotive to bring it to a stand.
 By the time they had done this the train was more than three miles from Torquay station.
 These two men were presented by the railway company with an inscribed silver watch and £25 each as a reward but the driver who ran away was dismissed and his fireman demoted.

-On 25 August 1962, a busy holiday Saturday, a train hauled by a Warship Class diesel stalled while climbing the gradient from Torquay towards Paignton.
-Although it was protected by signals, the following train – hauled by a Hall Class steam locomotive – ran past these and collided with the rear of the stalled train.
+On 25 August 1962, a busy holiday Saturday, a train hauled by British Rail Class 43 (Warship Class) No. D833 Panther, stalled while climbing the gradient from Torquay towards Paignton.
+Although it was protected by signals the following train, hauled by GWR 4900 Class 4932 Hatherton Hall, ran past these and collided with the rear of the stalled train.